tax/plonesocial.core/README.rst

 --------------

 The stylesheets and javascripts in the `default` profile are copied over from `ploneintranet.theme_`.
-To refresh those, run `make` and commit the changes.
+To refresh those, run `make sync` and commit the changes.

 Copyright (c) Plone Foundation